-As part of the Sub-Adviser's multi-strategy investment process, the Fund's investments are allocated among underlying funds based on an evaluation of three strategies: strategic asset allocation (generally, the weighting of allocations among broad asset classes to seek to capture market returns), tactical asset allocation (generally, the weighting of allocations to various sub-categories within broad asset classes to seek to add value relative to the general strategic allocations) and fund selection.
+As part of the Sub-Adviser's multi-strategy investment process, the Fund's investments are allocated among underlying funds based on an evaluation of three strategies: strategic asset allocation (generally, the weighting of allocations among broad asset classes to seek to capture market returns), tactical asset allocation (generally, the weighting of allocations) and fund selection.
 Fund assets are invested in underlying funds with equity exposure across the small to large capitalization range, as well as across value and growth styles as well as core or blend styles which exhibit both growth and value characteristics.
 Fund assets may also be invested in underlying funds with exposure to fixed income securities issued by a variety of issuers and across a range of maturities and credit quality.
 Broad economic and market factors, as well as diversification and risk management, are considered in assessing the strategic and tactical components of the allocation.
 The analysis in selecting underlying funds includes an assessment of a fund's past performance, volatility and other risk characteristics, and correlation with other funds and benchmarks.
 It also includes an assessment of the underlying fund's investment strategies, investment process and portfolio management team.